ksaaskil/kimmosaaskilahti.fi/docs/blog/posts/2026-01-09-tips-for-clean-python-code.md

 My first core belief about good code is that it should read like a good story.
 The code should be (on high level) as easy to read as a story about going for grocery shopping.
 There's a clear intent, setup, middle part and an ending.

+Why does making the code read like a good story improve the design?
+One of the most important if not the most important ideas in computer science is _problem decomposition_.
+By writing code to read like a good story, we force ourselves to decompose the problem into small parts.
+If we decompose the problem well, the code will read like a good story, so I think the two principles are essentially equivalent.

 As an example, consider an application for processing audio recordings.
 Suppose that when a user uploads a new recording to a site such as xeno-canto.org, we start a background process that processes the recording and enriches it with useful additional information such as the [spectrogram](https://en.wikipedia.org/wiki/Spectrogram).
 The spectrogram should be stored for future reference to a file storage.

 If I were to write a "story" about this application in pseudo-code, it would proceed something like this: